-OTT expects to award up to \$350K across Topics 1 and 3 in this instance of the EIC lab call.
-Due to appropriations cuts, OTT will have limited funding for Topic 1 and Topic 3 projects.
-Topic 3 applications will be assessed, and reviewed by individual non-OTT DOE program offices and partner agencies for their selections and funding.
+OTT expects to award up to \$500K across Topics 1 and 3 in this instance of the EIC lab call.
+However, funding is dependent on FY25 appropriations.
+Additional funding may be available based on proposals' alignment with non-OTT DOE program office and partner agency goals.
+Topic 3 applications will be assessed and reviewed by individual non-OTT DOE program offices and partner agencies for their selections and funding.
 Topic 2 applications will continue to be assessed and reviewed by individual DOE program offices and partner agencies for their selections and funding, beyond OTT's budget.

 There are various funding limits per topic (Table 2).
 Cost share is not required for any of the three topics.
 However, DOE National Laboratories and DOE plants and sites may supplement team budgets with internal funding resources if desired.
 All funding will be provided to the DOE National Laboratory or DOE plant or site as a bill code.
-Funding will not be transferred to external parties, e.g. directly to individual laboratory staff.
+Funding will not be transferred from DOE HQ to external parties, e.g. directly to individual laboratory staff.

-Table 2: Available Funding for Fall 2024 Energy I-Corps Lab Call
+Table 2: Available Funding for Spring 2025 Energy I-Corps Lab Call

-Торіс Available Funding Topic 1: EIC Pipeline Development Up to \$100,000 per project with a single DOE National Laboratory or DOE plant or site applicant Up to \$150,000 per project with at least three DOE National Laboratories or DOE plants or sites applying together Topic 2: EIC Training Cohort \$80,000 per team Topic 3: Post EIC Up to \$100,000 per project ii.
+Торіс Available Funding Topic 1: EIC Pipeline Development Up to \$100,000 per project with a single DOE National Laboratory or DOE plant or site applicant Up to \$200,000 per project with at least three DOE National Laboratories or DOE plants or sites applying together Topic 2: EIC Training Cohort \$100,000 per team Topic 3: Post EIC Up to \$100,000 per project ii.
 Size, Scope, and Number of Selections

-^{}DOE program offices and partner agencies, including OTT, will review and select projects.
+DOE program offices and partner agencies, including OTT, will review and select projects.
 See Appendix A for DOE program office and partner agency technology research areas.